Ukraine says scores of Russians killed in Kherson fighting

 FOOD DIPLOMACY

-A UN-brokered deal to restart shipping grain from Ukraine and ease a worldwide food crisis was discussed by the top diplomats of the United States and Russia on Friday in their first phone call since before Russia's invasion of its neighbour began on Feb 24.
+A United Nations-brokered deal to restart shipping grain from Ukraine and ease a worldwide food crisis was discussed by the US and Russian top diplomats on Friday in their first phone call since before Russia invaded its neighbour on Feb.
+24.

-Russian Foreign Minister Sergei Lavrov told US Secretary of State Antony Blinken that Washington was not living up to promises regarding the exemption of food from sanctions, the foreign ministry said.
+Foreign Minister Sergei Lavrov told Secretary of State Antony Blinken that Washington was not living up to promises regarding the exemption of food from sanctions, the foreign ministry said.

-A Russian foreign ministry account of the phone call cited Lavrov as telling Blinken that Russia would achieve all the goals of its "special military operation", and said Western arms supplies to Ukraine would only drag out the conflict.
+A Russian account of the phone call cited Lavrov as telling Blinken that Russia would achieve all the goals of its "special military operation", and saying Western arms supplies to Ukraine would only drag out the conflict.

 Blinken warned Lavrov about any Russian territorial claims during its war in Ukraine.